uoscompsci/PRISONER/doc/tutorials.demo.rst

  .open /tmp/prisoner_demo.db
  SELECT * from response;

-Here you will see a JSON representation of the User object we just saved.
+Here you will see a JSON representation of the Person object we just saved.
 Note that the attributes, such as religion and gender, have been nullified, while the name is still visible.
 From here, we can run our own analyses on these results, or share the SQLite database with others.